 - LU 6.2 local LU

 - LU 6.2 partner LU

 - LU 6.2 mode

 - LU 6.2 conversation security

-- · Transaction program definition
+- Transaction program definition

-With respect to the MFCL Server instance, the specification of the transaction program definition is important.
-It specifies the resources that are used to refer to the right MFCL Server transaction program TP.
-This program handles all requests of the MFCL Client.
+Regarding the MFCL Server instance, the specification of the transaction program definition is important.
+It defines the resources that are used to refer to the right MFCL Server transaction program TP.
+This program handles each request of the MFCL Client.